NOTE: Spoilers for She-Ra and the Princesses of Power ahead.

 Take the creator of Dreamworks’ She-Ra and the Princesses of Power, Noelle Stevenson.
 An Eisner-award winning cartoonist, the success of her 2015 graphic novel Nimona led the way to her appointment as the show-runner of She-Ra, a reboot of the 80s He-Man spin-off, at the age of 24.
 The show steadily gained both general popularity and critical praise – and it’s not just down to its Moebius-inspired scene design, charming humour, and surprising depth of thematic focus (the show sensitively covers topics like dementia, grief and isolationism).
-She-Ra’s distinctive queerness is embedded within its characters and their arcs to the extent that, according to Stevenson, “it couldn’t really be denied or circled back on” when she pitched that the finale, which aired in May, must end with a lesbian kiss that saves the universe.
+She-Ra’s distinctive queerness is embedded within its characters and their arcs to the extent that, according to Stevenson, “it couldn’t really be denied or circled back on” when he pitched that the finale, which aired in May, must end with a lesbian kiss that saves the universe.

 That’s not to say queer love hadn’t been seen before in children’s animation.
 Nickelodeon’s The Legend of Korra concluded with an expressive shot of the protagonist holding hands with another woman, with their confirmed canon-status relationship subsequently explored in an official trilogy of graphic novels.
 Then there’s Cartoon Network’s Steven Universe, which, among many other LGBT storylines, depicted the wedding of two female-coded characters, Ruby and Sapphire.
 Stevenson herself said of the episode this year that, “As someone who also just got married last year to my wife, it gives me a lot of feelings.
 I mean, kids of today are going to grow up knowing that they can marry whoever they want, and that hasn’t been true up until very recently.”
-The strides being made, she continued, “are in no small part due to Steven Universe.”
+The strides being made, they continued, “are in no small part due to Steven Universe.”

-But she speaks too humbly.
+But they speak too humbly.
 That She-Ra’s protagonist was effectively given a lesbian true love’s kiss was just as groundbreaking, particularly because Adora and Catra’s overarching cat-and-mouse/‘will they, won’t they’ dynamic formed the backbone of the show: it is their relationship arc specifically which has inspired the most fanart and garnered the most critical acclaim.
 “What I’m interested in is telling central queer stories, not having queer characters necessarily just being supporting members,” Stevenson also said.
 “I want stories that are built around them.”

 Other shows that have followed or preceded She-Ra’s example employ a similar workforce – in fact, Stevenson’s own wife, Molly Ostertag, works as a writer on Disney’s The Owl House, which, though only in development for its second season, seems to be following the She-Ra-esque trajectory of a sapphic frenemies-to-lovers romance.
 So much so in fact that, much like the ‘SuperWhoLock’ multi-fandom which monopolised the Tumblr of the early-mid 2010s, ‘Catradora’ shippers and ‘Lumity’ shippers operate in the same forums.
 Additionally, Steven Universe’s showrunner, Rebecca Sugar, identifies as a non-binary bisexual woman, and has stated that in developing the identities of the Crystal Gems (Steven Universe’s otherworldly superhero-types), she learned to explore her own.